Heaven's Gate (film): Filming completes

 Heaven's Gate finished shooting in March 1980, having cost nearly $32 million.
 Reportedly, during post-production Cimino changed the lock to the studio's editing room, prohibiting executives from seeing the film until he completed his cut, although Cimino disputed this story.
-Working with Oscar-winning editor William H. Reynolds, Cimino worked doggedly over his project.
+William Reynolds, one of the editors for the film, told CinemaEditor Magazine in 1991 that he saw problems with the film and wanted the producers to look over the film.
+Reynolds was instead ignored before being told to "shut up" since they did not have enough time.

 Post-production

 On June 26, 1980, Cimino previewed a workprint for executives at United Artists that reportedly ran five hours and twenty-five minutes (325 minutes), which Cimino said was "about 15 minutes longer than the final cut would be."

 The executives flatly refused to release the film at that length and once again contemplated firing Cimino.
 However, Cimino promised them he could re-edit the film and spent the entire summer and fall of 1980 doing so, finally paring it down to its original premiere length of three hours and 39 minutes (219 minutes).
 The original wide-release opening on Christmas of 1979 had come and gone, so UA and Cimino finally set up a release date of November 1980.